DomWilliams0/name-needed/.planning/backlog.md

 * path optimisation (line of sight)
 * wandering should choose a close location instead of random in the world
 	* new SearchGoal to cut short path to N blocks
+	* wander should not take them up into stupid places like atop chests
+		* consider different edge costs for climbing ontop of stupid things, not considered for wandering/walking
 * path invalidation on world change
 * walk speed enum scale (wander, dawdle, walk, sprint, etc)
 * bug: area path finding seems to needlessly poke into other areas